alexfuerst93/fitnessapp/README.md

 ## Key features:

 Once an athlete creates an account, access to the fitnessapp and all its features are granted:
-- Calculate 1RM (= most weight the athlete is able to lift for 1 repitition)
+- Calculate 1RM (= most weight the athlete is able to lift for 1 repetition)
 - Add, modify and delete exercises
 - Configure a sixteen week long workout cycle
 - Track your progress in each workout